-Because the Las Conchas wildfire (2011) and the Thompson Ridge wildfire (2013) burned through most of the preserve, there are potential hazards to be alert for including: falling trees and limbs, especially during periods of wind; unstable slopes and rolling material such as logs and rocks; and burned-out stump holes.
+Because the Las Conchas wildfire (2011) and the Thompson Ridge wildfire (2013) burned through most of the preserve, there are potential hazards to be aware of including falling trees and limbs, especially during periods of wind; unstable slopes and rolling material such as logs and rocks; and burned-out stump holes.
 Off-trail travel is not recommended in burned areas.

-A bright, sunny day can turn windy and wet within a matter of minutes with high winds and driving rain or snow.
+A bright, sunny day can change abruptly with high winds and driving rain or snow.
 Be prepared for changing conditions and carry these essentials: rain gear, map and compass, flashlight or headlamp, sunglasses and sunscreen, matches or other fire starter, candles, extra food and water, extra layers of clothing, pocketknife, and a first aid kit.

 Visiting locations at higher elevations than you are used to increases the chance of dehydration, severe sunburn, mountain sickness (headaches, nausea, dizziness), and the aggravation of pre-existing medical conditions.
 Drink several quarts of water per day to ward off dehydration.
 Wear and reapply sunscreen often.
 If you begin to feel sick or experience any physical problems, descend to lower elevations.

-Start your hike early in the day, planning to get to a shelter before a storm strikes.
+During the summer monsoon season (primarily July and August), start your hike early in the day to avoid afternoon thunderstorms.
 Stay away from summits and isolated trees and rocks.
-Find shelter if possible.
-Crouch down on your heels.
+If you find yourself outside during a thunderstorm, seek shelter if possible.
+Otherwise, crouch down on your heels.
 When horseback riding, dismount and tie horses securely.

 Approaching, feeding, or disturbing wildlife is dangerous.
 Keep a safe distance.
 All preserve animals are wild and can injure or kill you.
 Be aware of what is going on around you.
-Know how to live with wildlife and what to do if you encounter a mountain lion or bear.
+Know what to do if you encounter a mountain lion or bear.

 Black Bears & Mountain Lions